latimercaleb/Angular-Testing-Practice/notes.md

 - Naming convention is standard
 - Tests have a single a responsibility

-Running the test suite is done from the cli with ng test, anything with a .spec.ts file gets ran and watched by Karma.
+Running the test suite is done from the cli with `ng test`, Tests are in `.spec.ts` files which are written in Jasmine and are run/watched by Karma
-Karma is configured, but not coded, so reviewing the docs and tweaking the karma.conf.js file will change it's logging experience
+Karma is configured, but not coded, so reviewing the docs and tweaking the `karma.conf.js` file will change it's logging potential

-In Jasmine, using imports to pull in the component and then using expect, describe and it are the main ways to set up a suite and spec set.
+Import to pull in the component and then using the AAA and `expect` handle the assertion `describe` and `it` are the main building blocks of a test suite & test case respectively

-Jasmine is a BDD type of framework and BDD is a very popular way of doing TDD.
-BDD focuses on behavior of the function so what the result should be like, given a certain input.

-Tests should not be fragile, sometimes this is impossible to avoid, but updating each test related to a component as that component changes is very important for good practice.

-Some tests reuse components, and will require re-set-up which you can use beforeEach and afterEach for in Jasmine

-Side-effect: When one test affects the running of another test
+Tests should not be fragile, sometimes this is impossible to avoid, but updating each test related to a component as that component changes is very important for consistency some tests reuse components, and will require re-set-up which you can use `beforeEach` and `afterEach` when one test affects the running of another test this is called a side-effect, tests should be independent so if side-effects are detected this is a sign of an issue

-Limitations of unit testing are:
-- Routing - Template bindings -Services

-For these Angular environement will need to be simulated

-ng test --code-coverage (or ng test -cc) shows test coverage of code body (bugged in Angular-6)
+`ng test --code-coverage` (or `ng test -cc`) shows test coverage of code body (bugged in Angular-6)

 Code coverage should be at 70% as a goal and is a metric for testing all parts of the application

-Next it's time to deep dive into testing components with more advanced approaches